valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 We will be creating a custom graphql input field that prioritizes ordering based on the `example` meta.

-But first we'll want to expose the `my_field` meta to the GraphQL schema for debugging purposes.
+But first we'll want to expose the `example` meta to the GraphQL schema for debugging purposes.

 ```php